YunlongXing/PWN/Toddler's Bottle/fd.md

 # fd

-After connecting to the server, we can see three files
+After connecting to the server, we can see three files in the current directory: \textit{fd}, fd.c, and flag.